-Name Fees Earned l or Paid in Cash Total
+Name Fees Earned or Paid in CashTotal

-Samuel N. Borgese \$ 40,000 \$40,000
+Samuel N. Borgese \$ 40 ,000 \$40,000

-Douglas K. Ammerman \$ 40,000 \$40,000
+Douglas K. Ammerman \$ 40 ,000 \$40,000

 Each of our two independent directors, Messrs.
 Borgese and Ammerman, receive an annual cash retainer fee of \$40,000, which is paid quarterly.
+In addition, Messrs.
+Borgese and Ammerman each will receive a grant of restricted shares in connection with this offering, as more fully described above in "Executive Compensation-Elements of Compensation-Equity Grants-2014 Omnibus Equity Incentive Plan-New Plan Benefits."

 We are currently in the process of determining the appropriate compensation program for our independent directors for following this offering and we anticipate that the program will include customary compensation elements such as annual cash retainer fees, annual equity grants and reimbursement of reasonable expenses incurred in connection with the performance of director duties.
 We will provide further information on our director compensation program after it has been finalized.
+However, currently, it is anticipated that Messrs.
+Borgese and Ammerman each will receive an annual grant of restricted shares with grant date value of \$50,000.